smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: `"advisorylock"`

 The `DATABASE_LOCKING_MODE` variable can be set to 'advisorylock', 'lease', 'dual', or 'none'.
 It controls which mode to use to enforce that only one Chainlink node can use the database.
-The default is `advisorylock` to provide backward compatibility, but there are some quirks when using advisory locks.
-If you are sure you don't need backwards compatibility with older versions, set this value to `lease`.

 - `advisorylock` - The default: Advisory lock only
 - `lease` - Lease lock only